reymom/ai-viral-monetization-ethglobal/README.md

 python -m twitter.get_token
 ```

 You will be prompted to authenticate.
-The token will be saved automatically in `.env`.
+The access token and refresh token will be saved automatically in SQLite and will auto-refresh when expired.

 ### 4️⃣ Test Twitter API Authentication